WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 ```
 As you can see, Flow doesn't complain about the React import as it comes bundled with an interface file for it.

-An interface file is how Flow knows what to expect from an external import, such as react-router for which flow doesn't ship type declarations.
+An interface file is how Flow knows what to expect from an external import, such as react-router.

 To fix our error, we need to add an interface file for react-router.
 The interface file will be empty for now and we tell flow to use the `typings` directory for libraries: